 Enrollment is quick and easy.
-If you are an existing customer with personal online banking and you have provided your email address to us, you are automatically enrolled for this feature.
-If you do not have personal online banking, simply contact our Customer Service Center at 888-677-7869, Monday through Friday from 7:30AM to 7:00PM and Saturdays from 8:00AM to 12:00PM EST to request online access.
-You may also contact us via secure email from our website and a Customer Service Team Member will contact you within two business days.
+If you are an existing client with personal online banking and you have provided your email address to us, you are automatically enrolled for this feature.
+If you do not have personal online banking, simply contact our Client Service Center at 888-677-7869, Monday through Friday from 7:30AM to 7:00PM and Saturdays from 8:00AM to 12:00PM EST to request online access.
+You may also contact us via secure email from our website and a Client Service Team Member will contact you within two business days.

 Is RDA safe?

 Yes, mobile banking uses the same security infrastructure as online banking and your data is encrypted using SSL (Secure Socket Layer) data encryption.
 Access to the application on your mobile device is also password protected.
 In the event your mobile device is lost, please note that no account data is stored on it.